FredHutch/workflow-template-nextflow/README.md

 - Use `.toSortedList()` instead of `.collect()` for reproducible ordering
 - Add `set -Eeuo pipefail` to the header of any BASH script
 - Every process uses a `container`, which is defined as a `param.container__toolname` in `main.nf`

+## Going Further

+If you are interested in writing workflows in a way which can be best shared with the worldwide community of Nextflow developers, please join the [nf-core](https://nf-co.re/) community.
+In addition to providing a catalog of increcibly useful workflows, this group of core bioinformaticians has created an entire software suite for authoring workflows using community-driven best practices.

+The nf-core codebase can be used to quickly create workflow templates (`nf-core create`) which are far more sophisticated and robust than this repository.
+The code here is for a quick-and-dirty launch into Nextflow.
+If you want to go deeper, connect with the other people around the world who have already put in the work to build a community, and you will go farther together.